 • Key takeaways

-Panoptic segmentation is relatively simple to grasp if you have prior knowledge of image segmentation.
-What does ‘panoptic’ mean exactly?
-A closer look at the meaning of the word itself infers that we’ll receive a full, comprehensive view of something, which is quite accurate in the case of the image segmentation task.
-Essentially, panoptic segmentation is a merge of two notable types of image segmentation — instance segmentation and semantic segmentation.
-To define panoptic segmentation accurately, we need to not only highlight differences and similarities of panoptic segmentation vs semantic segmentation but how it differs from instance segmentation as well.
+Panoptic segmentation is a complex computer vision task that solves both instance segmentation and semantic segmentation problems together, enabling a more detailed understanding of a given scene.
+A closer look at the meaning of the word itself infers that we'll receive a full, comprehensive view of something, which is quite accurate in the case of the image segmentation task(it is relatively simple to grasp if you have prior knowledge of image segmentation).
+Being a merge of two notable types of image segmentation at its core, panoptic segmentation simultaneously segments and labels an object instance in the required image, providing a comprehensive understanding of the scene.
+To provide a better definition of panoptic segmentation, we need to not only highlight differences and similarities of panoptic segmentation vs semantic segmentation but how it differs from instance segmentation as well.

 Semantic vs. instance segmentation

 With instance segmentation, objects in a similar class are not lumped together, but they are all highlighted as separate instances.
-For example, if we have an image of a road with several cars, each car is labeled as a ‘car’ but marked as individual instances since each car is a different color, brand, etc. It’s important to keep in mind that with instance segmentation, we’re looking at an image from a perspective of 1s and 0s where the former refers to the presence of an instance and the latter refers to the absence of one.
-That is why you’ll commonly see a black background with a mask on it of varying colors to highlight the separate instances in the final output.
+Instance segmentation metrics are typically used to assess the performance and accuracy of algorithms while segmenting particular objects in an image.
+For example, if we have an image of a road with several cars, each car is labeled as a ‘car' but marked as an individual instance since each car is a different color, brand, etc.

-In order to achieve a comprehensive output, specialists in the field have found that the most optimal path to do so is by combining the results of separate semantic segmentation and instance segmentation tasks via a network.
-That is easier said than done as the actual breakdown of the architecture is much more complex.
-Let’s take a look at a couple of the most notable panoptic segmentation architectures.
+In order to achieve a comprehensive output, specialists in the field have found that the most optimal path to take is by combining the results of separate semantic segmentation and instance segmentation tasks via a network.
+Of course, that is easier said than done as the actual breakdown of the architecture is much more complex.
+Let's take a look at a couple of the most notable panoptic segmentation architectures.

 EfficientPS architecture